mpaglia0/Zeta/README.md

 ### Favicon

-To define if using a favicon and format:
+To define if using a favicon and its format:

 ```python
 FAVICON = 'favicon.ico'
 ```

-**WARNING:** Is necessary static_paths configured:
+> :warning: It is necessary ``STATIC_PATHS`` configured!

 ```python
 STATIC_PATHS = ['images', 'extra/favicon.ico']